mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 3.  variation of observations around the regression line(residual SE) is constant
 4.  for given value of X, Y values(the errors) are normally distributed.

-while the assumptions of a linear model are never perfectly met, we want to still check if there are reasonable assumptions to work with. our rating(data$our) is the outcome or dependent Y-variable and IMDb rating(data$imdb) is the independent X-variable. on the diagnostic plot
-(screenshots attached to the Project PDF ), the residual plot shows that on the X-axis there are fitted values(lm(data$our ~ data$imdb)) and  on the Y-axis are the residuals(erros). from the residual plot we can see the linearity assumption is met because red line is fairly flat. on the Normal Q-Q plot, the Y-axis is the ordered standardized residuals and on the X-axis is the ordered theoretical residuals(lm(data$our ~ data$imdb)). the errors/residuals are normally distributed, the data looks fairly normal and points are on a diagonal line. scale-location plot and Residual vs leverage help us more to identify the linearity between the two numeric variables.
+while the assumptions of a linear model are never perfectly met, we want to check if there are reasonable assumptions to work with. our rating(data$our) is the outcome or dependent Y-variable and IMDb rating(data$imdb) is the independent X-variable.
+Looking at the scatterplot with the regression line shows no relationship at all between our rating and IMDb rating. the residual plot shows that on the X-axis there are fitted values(lm(data$our ~ data$imdb)) and  on the Y-axis are the residuals(erros). from the residual plot as well we can see the linearity assumption is not met because red line is not fairly flat. on the Normal Q-Q plot, the Y-axis is the ordered standardized residuals and on the X-axis is the ordered theoretical residuals(lm(data$our ~ data$imdb)).
 From the summary we can see the residuals/errors
 - Min = -5.1926 1Q = -1.1671 Median = -0.1448 3Q = 0.8727 Max= 2.8775
 - Estimate of the intercept = 7.66447